Last updated on September 18th, 2019 at 05:31 pm

 How to make Stuffed Tuna Salad Deviled Eggs

 First things, first.
 You have to hard boil your eggs and peel them.
-If you need some tips on hard-boiling eggs, you can read my post on Avocado Deviled Eggs and see about my trial and error before finding the right way.
+If you need some tips on hard-boiling eggs, you can read my post on how to make perfect eggs and see about my trial and error before finding the right way.
 Or you can use specialty egg cookers like this one, or this one if you are ok with extra appliances.

-This recipe uses a full dozen eggs which is plenty for making a batch of tuna salad deviled eggs or using half for the tuna salad deviled eggs and the other half for classic tuna salad with eggs to be used on a salad or a sandwich.
+This recipe uses a full dozen eggs which is plenty for making a batch of tuna salad deviled eggs or using half for the eggs and the other half for classic tuna salad sandwiches.
 Or even a tuna melt if you are so inclined.

 Once the eggs are hard-boiled, whip up the classic tuna salad.
 Stick to the basics with your add-ins or switch it up with a few of my suggestions earlier in the post.
 My go-to recipe always has Dijon mustard because I love the tang, extra onion because I want stinky breath, dill and not sweet pickles because again, tang, and extra celery.